rust-lang/rfcs/text/0000-non-ascii-idents.md

 Parsers for Rust syntax normalize identifiers to [NFC][UAX15].
 Every API accepting raw identifiers (such as `proc_macro::Ident::new` normalizes them to NFC and APIs returning them as strings (like `proc_macro::Ident::to_string`) return the normalized form.
 This means two identifiers are equal if their NFC forms are equal.

 A `non_ascii_idents` lint is added to the compiler.
 This lint is `allow` by default.
 The lint checks if any identifier in the current context contains a codepoint with a value equal to or greater than 0x80 (outside ASCII range).
 Not only locally defined identifiers are checked but also those imported from other crates and modules into the current context.

+## Remaining ASCII-only names

+Only ASCII identifiers are allowed within an external block and in the signature of a function declared `#[no_mangle]`.
+Otherwise an error is reported.

+Note: These functions interface with other programming languages and these may allow different characters or may not apply normalization to identifiers.
+As this is a niche use-case it is excluded from this RFC.
+A future RFC may lift the restriction.

+This RFC keeps out-of-line modules without a `#[path]` attribute ASCII-only.
+The allowed character set for names on crates.io is not changed.

+Note: This is to avoid dealing with file systems on different systems *right now*.
+A future RFC may allow non-ASCII characters after the file system issues are resolved.

 ## Confusable detection